 But before we get to the recipe, let's talk about some fun facts that make these dill pickled beans even more delicious.
 Green beans are an excellent source of vitamin K, manganese, vitamin C, dietary fibre, folate, and vitamin B2.

 We're using apple cider vinegar to pickle these green beans, which has a ton of health benefits on its own.
-Be sure to choose an all-natural vinegar and avoid those containing synthetic ethanol, which comes from natural gas and petroleum products.
+Be sure to choose all-natural vinegar and avoid those containing synthetic ethanol, which comes from natural gas and petroleum products.
 No bueno.

 These beans make great salad toppers or work beautifully as a crunchy snack alone.
 Ready?
 Let's get picklin'!

 - 1.5 cups green beans (washed and trimmed)

 - 1/2 cup fresh dill (chopped)

 - 1 garlic clove

 - 1 tsp red pepper flakes (optional)

 - 1 tsp sea salt